I3S-ESSnet/Documents/wp3/deliveries/d3-1-1-blueprint.md

 * When suspending all or part of the development, must your organization enure that you have the copyright to the code being developed and/or ensure that the source code can be shared under an open license
 * There may be reasons why one chooses products/solutions that are not open source, but then quality, scope and degree to which the product provides for strong links to the architecture must be assessed and documented

-## Security and logging
+## Overall security and logging
-### Overall security
 The description provides a brief documentation with an overview of relevant concepts to support a security modell for establishing services in  cloud environments.
 The documentation is based on the description of the security model in Statistics Norway (SSB Developer Guide) and documentation of deliverables in WP1, WP2 and WP3 in I3S.
 The deliverable "Implementing the blueprint" describes the security components used in the implementation of the I3S platform.

-### Zero Trust
+### Zero Trust and Service Mesh
 Zero Trust, Zero Trust Network, or Zero Trust Architecture refer to security concepts and threat models that does not assume that actors, systems or services operating from within the security perimeter should be automatically trusted.
 Instead it require that services must verify explicitly, use least privileged access and assume breaches before granting access to a service or application.

-Service mesh is often considered as an important infrastructure component for facilitating Zero Trust in a micro service architecture.
+The zero trust concept would be a preferred concept for securing shared services, and especially for services shared across instituions and borders.
+Considerations when implementing a zero-trust concept for your services should be related to identification of who the users are and to what their actions should be during the session.
+Other issues would be related to traffic visibility and context for monitoring and verification of traffic across users, device, location and applications.

 ~~References:~~
 ~~- [What is a Zero Trust Architecture?](https://www.infradata.com/resources/what-is-a-zero-trust-architecture/)~~